 Joe Hardman, M.D.

-Interim Chief Medical Officer
+Chief Medical Officer

 Dr. Joe Hardman is a general internist who has been practicing at OHSU for nearly 10 years.
 His primary clinical focus is outpatient primary care internal medicine.
 He has also worked on the inpatient teaching service at OHSU.
 Dr. Hardman received his medical degree from UC San Diego School of Medicine and completed his residency and chief residency at Beth Israel Deaconess Medical Center in Boston, MA.
 He enjoys hiking, cooking, music, photography, and spending time with his wife and two children.

-Ancillary Services Administrator
+Vice President, Ancillary Services

 Steve Krautscheid has deep roots in Hillsboro, growing up on Jackson School Road when it was mostly farmland.
 He served as Tuality’s director of facilities & properties until he was promoted to ancillary services administrator in 2013.
 Krautscheid is a proponent to community-based hospitals like Tuality.
 He calls Tuality an asset of the community.
-He enjoys spending his spare time with his family: wife Loretta, a professor at the University of Portland; daughter Beth, a medical school student at OHSU; and sons Mark and Nick, who are attending the University of Portland.